Le Pustra: Music Videos and Collaborations

-Fashion, Photobooks and Art
+In 2018, Le Pustra played dual roles in the music video "Black for the Occasion" by Faroese artist Heiðrik á Heygum.

+In 2023, Le Pustra appeared in the music video for "Ghosts," a single by Berlin-based artist Paura Diamante.

+In 2026, Le Pustra collaborated with the ambient band Ten Thousand Lakes on a reinterpretation of the German aria "Glück, das mir verblieb" ("Marietta’s Lied") from Erich Wolfgang Korngold’s opera Die tote Stadt.

+Fashion and visual arts

-In 2010, Le Pustra produced and directed a fashion video for Serbian designer Marko Mitanovski which were screened at London Fashion Week, London's Selfridges and Malaysian International Fashion Week.
-The short fashion film, Mr Pustra's Lament Act II was selected to screen at Diane Pernet's Film Festival, 'A Shaded View on Fashion Film' in Milan, Italy in June 2012.
-That same year Le Pustra walked in London Fashion Week for designer Ziad Ghanem and was invited back the following year.
-Le Pustra also modelled for fashion designer Ivana Pilja in 2013 and they collaborated once again for Berlin Alternative Fashion Week in September 2015 and March 2016.
-Other credits include a fashion campaign for Air Berlin and a cameo in the fashion film The Dionysian directed by filmmaker Stephen Lally.
+In 2010, Le Pustra produced and directed a fashion film for Serbian designer Marko Mitanovski which was screened at London Fashion Week, London's Selfridges and Malaysian International Fashion Week.
+The short fashion film, Mr Pustra's Lament Act II, was selected to screen at Diane Pernet's Film Festival, A Shaded View on Fashion Film, in Milan, Italy, in June 2012.
+That same year, Le Pustra walked in London Fashion Week for designer Ziad Ghanem at Freemasons' Hall, London and was invited back the following year.
+Le Pustra also modelled for fashion designer Ivana Pilja in 2013, and they collaborated once again for Berlin Alternative Fashion Week in September 2015 and March 2016.

+Other work includes an advertising campaign for Air Berlin and a cameo appearance in Stephen Lally's fashion film The Dionysian.